Pelvic Pain

 Why are my symptoms different from a friend's, who also has chronic pelvic pain?

 Because of the wide range of conditions that can cause or contribute to chronic pelvic pain, symptoms vary from woman to woman.
-You may even notice that your own symptoms vary during your monthly cycle or over time.
-This variability adds to the difficulty in diagnosing the disease.
+You may find that your own symptoms vary during your monthly cycle or over time.

 What can I expect from medical treatments?